 Executive summary

-The Christmas Island frigatebird is a threatened migratory seabird because it has a small population which breeds within a tiny area of occupancy on just one island, and which is continuing to decline.
+The Christmas Island Frigatebird is a threatened migratory seabird because it has a small population which breeds within a tiny area of occupancy on just one island, and which is continuing to decline.
 The species was included in Appendix I of the Convention on the Conservation of Migratory Species of Wild Animals (CMS) at its 12th Conference of the Parties (CoP) in 2017.

 This Action Plan has been prepared by the Government of Australia for consultation with Range States for the Christmas Island Frigatebird.
 The Action Plan identifies key threats and prioritises actions required to improve the conservation status of the Christmas Island Frigatebird throughout its range.
 It is proposed that the Action Plan is submitted to CMS COP14 for adoption with a view to promote immediate implementation.